 Impact of an Undergraduate Research Fellowship

-The Undergraduate Research Fellowship (URF), sponsored by the Office of the Vice President for Research, has long been a valuable tool for undergraduate students in all disciplines across campus for developing original research ideas and projects.
+The Undergraduate Research Fellowship (URF), sponsored by the Office of the Vice President for Research, Scholarship and Creative Endeavors, has long been a valuable tool for undergraduate students in all disciplines across campus for developing original research ideas and projects.

 URF Recipient Takes Third in Longhorn Research Showdown

 Joy Youwakim is passionate about hunger “because I’ve never understood why it’s still an issue today” noting that in the United States alone we waste 40 percent of our food.
 “That’s food that never makes it to the table.”

 Over the summer before her sophomore year, the economics major was thinking about how to use her degree for something she could bring her passion to.
 She applied for and received an Undergraduate Research Fellowship from the Office of the Vice President for Research, Scholarship and Creative Endeavors.
 The stipend made a huge difference in being able to complete her project “Climate Change and Sustainable Agriculture.”